0nyr/5771_multimedia_database/exo_5/TD5.md

 ### What are the advantages of converting the color space from RGB to YUV (or.
 Y CbCr)?

+> The human visual system is more sensitive to changes in luminance than chrominance.

 Converting the color space from RGB to YUV (or YCbCr) in the JPEG compression algorithm offers several advantages.
 These include: